hiteclab/KINECToneMOUSE/README.md

 # KINECKoneMOUSE

-KINECKoneMOUSE V0.4
+KINECKoneMOUSE Is a project to control the movement of the mouse using a Kinect One.
-by Jose David Cuartas
+Developed by Jose David Cuartas
 Hypermedia Lab of Technologies for Communication Faculty of Communication Sciences
 University Los Libertadores